Albany Great Danes women's basketball: NCAA Division I

-The Great Danes have appeared in the NCAA Division I Tournament six times.
-Their combined record is 1–6.
+The Great Danes have appeared in the NCAA Division I Tournament seven times.
+Their combined record is 1–7.

+WNIT

+The Great Danes appeared in the Women's National Invitation Tournament twice, with a combined record of 0– 2.

 NCAA Division III

 The Great Danes appeared in the NCAA Division III Tournament two times, with a combined record of 3–2.